markmightknow/wordle_worst_case_analysis/README.md

 0 denotes grey, 1 denotes yellow, 2 denotes green in the file.

 This diagram below shows the handcrafted portion of the LARNT wordle tree with max depth 6.
 Notice the need to find sequences of words with good 'consonant harmony', i.e. they allow many different consonants to be tested in just a short sequence of words.
-This is the key idea to finding a solution that can always be done in 6 moves.
-The rest is a fairly straight forward local min-max search to divide and conquer cases.
+This is the key idea to finding a strategy that ensures the word can always be guessed in 6 moves at most.
+The rest is a fairly straightforward local min-max search to divide and conquer cases.

 Now you just need very good memory, vocabulary, and logic and you are safe each day at the wordle board!